bruj0/ProxmoxIPv6/README.md

 Finally we add a 2 static routes:
 * Containers in VM1:  Our container subnet rangeB:8010::/77 can be reached trough the "DockerVM1" gateway that means trough the LAN interface via the host at rangeB:8000:1:0:1
-* IPv4 to Ipv6 Tunnel: rangeB:8008::/77 will be served to clients connected to the WireGuard tunnel via the otherside of the TUN1 interface at fda2:5d88:d5a3:1d4d::2
+* IPv4 to Ipv6 Tunnel: rangeB:8008::/77 will be served to clients connected to the WireGuard tunnel via the other side of the TUN1 interface at fda2:5d88:d5a3:1d4d::2

 ![pfSense bridge](images/pfsense_static_routes.png)